Yamila-Orozco/inglesParaProgramar/README.md

 View definitions easily as you browse the web.

 - [Pact English](https://chromewebstore.google.com/detail/pact-english/cajdgbcnafdfgmnignadekjeofblcmio?hl=en&pli=1) <br />
-It helps users practice English while watching Youtube videos by turning some subtitles into dictation or fill-in-the-blank practices.
+It helps users practice English while watching YouTube videos by turning some subtitles into dictation or fill-in-the-blank practices.

 ## Courses